Sustainable Gaps

 Stabilize or exit

-Support can continue month to month while the team settles in, or SG can step back once the client can operate the route.
+Support can continue month to month while the team settles in, or SG can step back once the client can operate the path.

 Review Outputs